himanshusinghhs/movie/README.md

 After successful login you are on home page where you can search movie of your choice and if you want to add a particular movie to your favorite then just click on the + symbol, after clicking on the + symbol that particular movie is added in your favorite.
 You can view your favorite by clicking on the favorite button provided at the top left side where you can manage your favorite.
+If you want to know more about a movie, then just click on more option.